markusfleck/PARENT_GPU/README.md

   probability densities of the degrees of freedom.
 For the 2D values (on which the mutual information terms are based), the square of this value will be used for building the histograms.
 This means if you set NBINS=50, 2500 bins will be used for every 2D histogram.
-  This parameter is used exclusively during the Mutual Information Expansion (MIE) calculations, performed by the program PARENT_GPU, which can be considered the core of this suite.
+  This parameter is used exclusively during the Mutual Information Expansion (MIE) calculations, performed by the program PARENT\_GPU, which can be considered the core of this suite.
 Using 50 of them seems to be a good starting point for ~10^6 frames of the MD trajectory.
 If you have considerably more (less) frames to process, you might want to tweak these parameters slightly up (down).
-  In doubt, just leave this parameter as it is.
+  If in doubt, just leave this parameter as it is.

   The "BACKBONE_ATOMS" parameter is designed to find rigid torsion angles in your topology,
   e. g. at a protein backbone.
 The names of the atoms here should match the names from